ChrisYeomans/CS_problem_pages/README.md

 * Add page for per problem submissions
 * Add page for per user submissions
 * Add page for per user comments
-* Add search bars and pagination; users, problems
+* Add search bars and pagination to users and problems

 ## Extra TODO:
 * Normalize db to boyce-codd